khanhwng/LMS-Nhom10/README.md

 In this project, we use some App / IDE / Framework to build:
  + Netbeans IDE (Java Programming Language & Java Swing)
  + MySQL Database
- + phpMyAdmin
+ + phpMyAdmin (to manage database)
- + Xampp Server
+ + Xampp Server (to create a local server)

-Beside that, we use some image resource like DevianArt, Pixabay, Canva to get beautiful image and book cover.
+Beside that, we use some image resources like DevianArt, Pixabay, Canva to get beautiful image and book cover.